Last update: February 2022

 In terms of traveling, Vietnam expects to fully reopen from 15 March 2022.
 Visitors coming to Vietnam will only have to go through one day of quarantine, as long as they are tested negative for COVID-19 before the departure and upon arrival in the country.

 Most business activities throughout Vietnam are allowed to resume, including indoor dining, bars and pubs.
 Wearing masks are required in most indoor public places.
 Other than that, you might also need to scan a QR code to declare your health status and record your traveling history.
 For places that are or might be going under lockdown, if you're having a hard time shopping for your necessities, check out How to Buy Groceries Online in Vietnam.

 Most Vietnamese wears masks voluntarily in public places

-Thanks to the recent recovery, traveling is expected to resume as soon as June 2021:
+Thanks to the recent recovery, traveling in Vietnam is expected to resume as soon as mid-March 2022:

 Traveling in Vietnam during COVID-19 is limited, but not impossible

 Must-take Measures for Travelling in Vietnam during COVID-19

 There are three ways to obtain a visa to Vietnam: application at the Immigration Office, E-visa, or visa on arrival.

 See more details on Obtaining a Vietnamese Visa.